oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-plsql/advanced-tips/advanced-tips.md

     ![Print shares and tables.](images/print-shares-tables.png)

-You may now proceed to the next lab.
+You may now proceed to the next lab!

 ## Learn More